-Do we all suffer from Candida?
+Do We All Suffer from Candida?

 Yeast infections are pretty hard to miss.
 The symptoms are fairly obvious, pretty unambiguous, and usually uncomfortable enough to get your attention.
 However, there are some practitioners who blame yeast intolerance or hypersensitivity for a long list of vague symptoms, ranging from headaches to fatigue to muscle pain to depression.
 Some even claim that the vast majority of the population is suffering from undiagnosed yeast overgrowth.
 There is little evidence to support this theory.

-It’s possible that some of those symptoms might improve on an “anti-Candida” diet but this probably has more to do with reducing your consumption of refined carbohydrates and other processed foods than it does with your Candida counts.
+It’s possible that some of those symptoms might improve on an “anti-candida” diet but this probably has more to do with reducing your consumption of refined carbohydrates and other processed foods than it does with your candida counts.

-If you suffer from frequent yeast infections, check with a doctor to rule out any underlying causes such as diabetes or immune dysfunction.
-After that, reducing your consumption of added sugars and increasing your intake of yogurt and other probiotic foods might help and can't hurt.
-In fact, it's a good strategy for improving your overall nutrition.
+So, in summary, if you suffer from frequent yeast infections, check with a doctor to rule out any underlying causes such as diabetes or immune dysfunction.
+After that, reducing your consumption of added sugars and increasing your intake of yogurt and other probiotic foods might help and can’t hurt.
+In fact, it’s a good strategy for improving your overall nutrition.